Kyoto Itinerary 4 Days: A City of a Million Temples

 At that fork, you’ll find the beautiful Okochi Sanso Garden–the former villa of a famous actor who died long ago.

 Okochi Sanso includes a villa on top of a hill (it’s a bummer that you can’t go inside) and a garden.
-To be honest, neither is all that special.
+Neither is all that special.

 But…

-Okocho has 2 additional features that make visiting it definitely worth your time:
+Okocho has two additional features that make visiting it worth your time:

 When you arrive, you’ll get a ticket for a free cup of matcha tea and a sweet that you can use at the villa’s wonderful teahouse.
 You can sit down at a table sipping your tea while looking at the bamboo grove.